POSTED December 13, 2017

 3. Check your cockpit drains

-Every so often I lift an engine hatch and the cockpit drain is blocked with either bottle caps or just dirt build-up.
+Every so often I lift an engine hatch and the cockpit drain is blocked with bottle caps or dirt build-up.
 While it won’t immediately sink your boat – it is possible that water builds up and gets into places you’ll never know about.
 Then you’ll have more weight to lug around, or even worse – the water will make its way to the top of the engine as opposed to the drain, and corrode from the outside in.

 4. Replace your bellows